Establishing a Glocalization Methodology for Developing and Updating Evidence-based Clinical Practice Guidelines: Taiwan experience.

 5Division of General Surgery, Department of Surgery, School of Medicine, College of Medicine, Cochrane Taiwan, Taipei Medical University, Taipei, Taiwan & Division of General Surgery, Department of Surgery, Shuang Ho Hospital, Taipei Medical University, Taiwan

 High-quality Clinical Practice Guidelines (CPGs) require rigorous and transparent methodology with updating in time for optimal healthcare decisions.
 Evidence generation and clinical recommendations formation have been updated with the introduction and evolution of the GRADE (Grading of Recommendations, Assessment, Development, and Evaluations) methodology.
-Developing a credible method for glocalization CPGs development is imperative.
+Developing a credible method for the glocalization of CPG development is imperative.

 Objectives: To establish a glocalization methodology for developing and updating evidence-based CPGs in Taiwan.

-Methods: To systematically review internationally developed methodologies for evidence-based CPGs, and to analyze qualitative data by Delphi methodology, focus group discussion, and expert interview; propose a tailor-made glocalization methodology for developing and updating CPG in Taiwan.
+Methods: To systematically review internationally developed methodologies for evidence-based CPGs; analyze qualitative data by Delphi methodology, focus group discussion, and expert interview; and propose a tailor-made glocalization methodology for developing and updating CPGs in Taiwan.

-Conclusions: This study proposed a tailor-made glocalization methodology for developing and updating CPG.
-Following this, Taiwan Nurses Association established the “Evidence-based Clinical Practice Guidelines for Pain Management" based on the method to verify its methodological rigor and feasibility.
-We recommend that government take action to disseminate the methodology of CPG development for promoting the quality of healthcare.
+Conclusions: This study proposed a tailor-made glocalization methodology for developing and updating CPGs.
+Following this, the Taiwan Nurses Association established the “Evidence-based Clinical Practice Guidelines for Pain Management” based on the method to verify its methodological rigor and feasibility.
+We recommend that the government take action to disseminate the methodology of CPG development for promoting the quality of healthcare.

-Patient, public and/or healthcare consumer involvement: Patient group representatives were invited to be the key experts in this project.
-She worked with all the experts in developing the methodology.
+Patient, public and/or healthcare consumer involvement: Patient group representatives were invited to be the key experts in this project and worked with all the experts in developing the methodology.